 - MOTELx Lisbon International Horror Film Festival: Here’s one event horror movie fans will not want to miss out.

 - Out Jazz Festival: Every Sunday from May to September, enjoy jazz, soul, funk and hip-hop music in Lisbon’s public gardens.
-This month the concerts take place in Campo Grande Garden, and start at 5pm.
+This month the concerts take place in Parque da Bela Vista, and start at 5pm.
 Admission is free.

 September’s warm temperatures and sunny days make it a good time to check out some of Lisbon’s best beaches.

 It’s the perfect time to discover Sintra, Cabo da Roca, Guincho & Cascais on a day trip from Lisbon.

 What about a river cruise?
 September is a great month to admire Lisbon’s waterfront, its monuments, hills and cityscape from the River Tejo.

 The weather averages help you get an idea.
 But if you’re not sure what time of year to visit, check out our Lisbon weather page.